Make a choropleth map, part 1: create a style

 Upload your data

-When the upload is complete, click on the arrow next to the filename to open the Tileset explorer.
+3. Once the upload is complete, click on the arrow next to the filename to open the tileset in the Tileset explorer.

 Inspect data in the Tileset explorer